fioprotocol/fips/fip-x.md

 ### One vs. multiple addresses per chain
 This FIP proposes the ability to release multiple Public Addresses for the same chain/token to the same FIO Address, provided the request ID is different.
 This is intentional and offers the Payer the flexibility to request different Public Addresses for different purposes as specified in the encrypted content of the request.
 For example, an exchnage may choose to release a different Public Address for each of their customers, even if the Payer is the same entity.
 The increased complexity does not outweigh the benefits.

-### Support for generic release
+### Public address release without Request
 This FIP supports the ability for the Payee to release a Public Address to a Payer, without that Payer first having to request it.
 This  allows the Payee to proactively create a list of FIO Addresses they trust and release Public Addresses only to those users, without them even knowing that the Payee is not publicly sharing their Public Addresses.
 The increased complexity does not outweigh the benefits.

-Burning expired requests
+### Burning expired requests
+Public address release records should be purged from the state file as soon as the expiration date passes.
+However, since a seperate FIP is underway to Address state file retantion rules, purging is not being included in this FIP.

 ## Implementation
+Will be defined during later stage of the FIP.

 * Possible Public Address Request statuses:
 	* requested
 	* granted